Creative Ideas for Fundraiser Baskets

 Don’t put a hand-made scarf in a basket that’s themed around Space if the person who made it made it out of yarn.

-Add something unexpected to make your baskets stand out
+Add something unexpected to make your baskets

 Put a small gift card or voucher in each basket.
 Offer a free appetizer or dessert at a local restaurant, a free oil change, or a coupon for $5 off a purchase at a favorite store.
 Consider including a gift card for every basket.